Frequently Asked Questions

 Are these positions paid?

 Yes.
-In summer 2020 all students will be paid $6,000 ($15.00/hour, or $600/week for a 40-hour week) for their 400-hour long internships.
+All students will be paid $6,000 ($15.00/hour) for their 400-hour long internships.
 Please note: students are selected and paid directly by their host organizations, not by the Department of Arts and Culture.

 So students have to be in college to participate?
 Are there any other eligibility requirements?